mboudet/golink/README.md

-Welcome to Gopublish, the link generator for the GenOuest platform.
+Welcome to Golink, the link generator for the GenOuest platform.

 Features :